PRASADSHINDE117/primitive-file-handler/README.md

-# primitive-file-handler
-F1L3 3XP10R3R is a highly customized and visually enhanced Windows file explorer written in modern C++ with native Win32 APIs.
-It features a matrix-themed UI, real-time system stats, a built-in command prompt, and support for file operations like copy, delete, rename, and execute.
 # 🧠 F1L3 3XP10R3R - Win32 File Explorer (from scratch in C++)

 F1L3 3XP10R3R (pronounced "File Explorer") is a **custom-built file manager and command interface** for Windows, designed from the ground up using **pure Win32 API in C++**.
 It combines file system navigation, command-line interaction, and a unique hacker-style UI reminiscent of classic terminal aesthetics.